 Snatch up a picnic table at Four Seasons Chinese Restaurant for lunch.
 Definitely have the crunchy-on-the-outside, succulent-on-the-inside homemade egg rolls.

-Your final day dawns with an eastern Wyoming sunrise, an order placed to Rock Bottom Cafe for breakfast-to-go (have the Cowboy Breakfast with eggs, sunflower bread, chorizo and hash browns) and an eight-minute jaunt east to Glenrock Town Park, set on idyllic Deer Creek.
+Your final day dawns with an eastern Wyoming sunrise, an eight-minute jaunt east to Glenrock Town Park, set on idyllic Deer Creek.